Worksheet: Relative Motion

 Which of the following describes how the world line of an object that remains at rest at a specific position would be displayed on the diagram?

-- AA vertical line shifted to the right
+- BA vertical line shifted to the right

 - CA parabola